Brown Derby: Wilshire Boulevard Brown Derby

-First Wilshire Derby (at 3427)
+First Wilshire Derby

 The first restaurant was opened in February 1926 at 3427 Wilshire Boulevard in a building built in the distinctive shape of a derby hat.
-Whimsical architecture was in vogue at the time, and the restaurant was designed to catch the eye of passing motorists.
+Programmatic architecture was then in vogue, and the restaurant was designed to catch the eye of passing motorists.
 The Brown Derby name originated from a Malverne, New York-based restaurant of the same name that had been a hang-out for vaudevillians in the 1920s.
 It was founded by Wilson Mizner as a small cafe, across the street from the Hollywood hot spot the Cocoanut Grove at the Ambassador Hotel.
 Wilson was the front man; Herbert K. Somborn owned the property and Jack L. Warner put up the money.
 Wilson Mizner sat in booth 50 almost every day.
 Unfortunately the original restaurant was small and suffered from acoustic problems in which sound from one end of the building bounced off the semicircular ceiling and traveled to the other side of the room.